judedotdev/arya/docs/2-how-arya-works/4-aggregator-vs-optimizer.md

 An **aggregator** acts like a GPS for your assets.

-It doesn’t hold your funds, but it **guides them** to where they’ll earn or cost the least — based on current protocol data.
+It doesn’t hold your funds, but it **guides them** to where they’ll earn the most or cost the least — based on current protocol data.

 ### &#x20;**What It Does:**